Mike Emery: Professional career

 Emery was selected by the Saskatchewan Roughriders in the first round, with the third overall pick, of the 1983 CFL draft.
 He dressed in all 16 games for the Roughriders during his rookie year in 1983 and returned one kickoff for 15 yards.
 He became a starter at outside linebacker late in the year.
 The Roughriders finished the year with a 5–11 record.
 Emery was moved to middle linebacker after the 1983 season.

 On June 14, 1984, Emery was traded to the Toronto Argonauts for Ken McEachern.
 Emery was reportedly surprised at the trade, stating "I guess I wasn't doing what they wanted me to do."
 Emery dressed in 16 games for Toronto in 1984 and recorded one interception.
 The Argonauts finished the 1984 season 9–6–1 and lost in the Eastern final to the Hamilton Tiger-Cats.
 Emery dressed in eight games in 1985.

 On September 26, 1985, Emery was traded to the Montreal Concordes for Preston Young.
 Emery dressed in five games for the Concordes during the 1985 season and recovered two fumbles.
 He was cut by Montreal on June 21, 1986.

 On September 16, 1986, it was reported that Emery had been signed to the practice roster of the Calgary Stampeders.
 He was promoted to the active roster and dressed in seven games for the Stampeders in 1986, totaling one sack and one fumble recovery touchdown.
 He dressed in seven games in 1987.
-Emery also spent part of the 1987 season on the practoce roster.
+Emery also spent part of the 1987 season on the practice roster.

 Post-playing career

-Emery was later the linebackers coach at South Delta Secondary School.
+Emery is currently the linebackers coach at South Delta Secondary School.
 He was inducted into the B.C.
 Football Hall of Fame in 2025.